Vibestrate

 Jumping between runs

-Press Cmd/Ctrl-K (or g r) anywhere to open the run switcher - a search box over your recent runs.
-Filter by task, runId, or status and hit Enter to jump straight to a run; you don’t have to go through the “all runs” page.
-Every run is also directly linkable at #/runs/<runId>.
+Filter by task, runId, or status and hit Enter to jump straight to a run.
+You don’t have to go through the “all runs” page.

 Watching a run

-Open a run to supervise it live:
+Open a run to supervise it live.
+You get these panels.

 • Status hero - the task, a phase rail that follows the actual steps (the Flow’s own steps for a Flow run, not a fixed workflow), and a live “Now ⟨step⟩ · ⟨agent⟩” line.

-• Changed files - what the run touched, beside live execution; click one to open it in the worktree view.
-New (untracked) files count their real lines.
+• Changed files - what the run touched, beside live execution.
+Click one to open it in the worktree view.
+New, untracked files count their real lines.

 • Live metrics - run-level tokens, cost, tool calls, and provider calls that accumulate as steps finish.